 Configuring the Azure Information Protection policy

-To configure classification, labeling, and protection, you must configure the Azure Information Protection policy.
+To configure classification, labeling, and protection for the classic client, you must configure the Azure Information Protection policy.
 This policy is then downloaded to computers that have installed the Azure Information Protection client.

 The policy contains labels and settings: